-Please note that the Form PC-F , including its attachments, the administrative dissolution petition, the judicial dissolution complaint, and the officer's certificate become public records when filed with the AGO and are open to public inspection.
+The Form PC-F, including its attachments, the administrative dissolution petition, the judicial dissolution complaint, and the officer's certificate become public records when filed with the AGO and are open to public inspection.

 Every public charity incorporated in Massachusetts must dissolve pursuant to the requirements of M.G.L. c.
 180, §11A and those charities that file annual reports to the AGO, must also submit a Form PC-F .
 This requirement does not apply to corporations and other entities that are not required to report to the AGO, including churches, and those that are exempt from reporting by statute.

 The Form PC-F does not require a filing fee, 990, 990-EZ, 990-PF, Probate Account report, Federal Form 1120, Federal Form 1041, financial audit or financial statement.
 The AGO reserves the right to require an organization to provide additional financial and operational information if necessary for the AGO's review of its financial activities prior to dissolving.
 You will be contacted if additional information is required.

 The Form PC-F , with all attachments and other documents, should be filed by mail to:

 A public charity required to file annual reports may initiate the AGO's review of the proposed dissolution by filing its Form PC-F when it:

 - is in compliance with all reporting to the Division;